Quality control is crucial in the food industry. Monitoring the nutritional properties of food products contributes to brand reputation and profit.

-For this study, Atria (Seinäjoki, Finland) provided five minced meat samples.
-We obtained five extra samples by mixing the five original ones to include ten samples in this analysis.
-To know their fat content accurately, Specim ordered measurements from a 3rd party laboratory, Seilab.
+A Finnish food industry company Atria provided five minced meat samples for this study.
+We obtained five additional samples by mixing the five original ones to include ten samples in the analysis.
+To know the precise fat content of the samples, Specim ordered measurements from a 3rd party laboratory, Seilab.
 According to the Gerber method, they are certified in fat analysis, using a butyrometer (Seilab in Seinäjoki, Finland; method NMKL 181, 2005; see Table 1 below).

 |Measured value by Seilab||Measured value by FX17|

 |Sample 4 *||18%||20.8%|